austindriggs/austindriggs.github.io/_portfolio/mpx.md

 A freestanding C environment, dubbed "Macaroni OS", developed in a group project for Operating System Structures (CS450) at WVU in Fall 2025.

-ee more on my GitHub: [austindriggs/mpx-os](https://github.com/austindriggs/mpx-os).
+See more on my GitHub: [austindriggs/mpx-os](https://github.com/austindriggs/mpx-os).